Mount St Bernard Abbey: Foundation

-In 2009, the skeletons of more than 600 medieval Trappist monks from Stratford Langthorne Abbey were re-buried in the grounds of Mount St Bernard.
+In 2009, the skeletons of more than 600 medieval Cistercian monks from Stratford Langthorne Abbey were re-buried in the grounds of Mount St Bernard.
 The remains had been found by workmen excavating an extension to London Underground's Jubilee line in 1998.
-Stratford Langthorne had been one of the wealthiest monasteries in England, closed in Henry VIII's dissolution in 1538.
+Stratford Langthorne had been one of the most important monasteries in England, closed in Henry VIII's dissolution in 1538.
 After the interment of the bones at a special ceremony on 29 July 2009, a talk was given in the abbey church by the abbot, Dom Joseph Delargy in which he explained: "You notice on the memorial stone is just inscribed, 'St. Mary's Abbey, Stratford Langthorne', and not, 'the remains from'.
 This is to symbolize the fact that the abbey is the people, not the buildings.
 Seeing as all the human remains from the abbey are now all here, is not the 'abbey' now here?"

 Following the discovery of the remains of King Richard III in 2012, Mount St Bernard Abbey was proposed as a suitable place for his bones to be housed until agreement could be reached on a permanent resting place.
 Members of the 'Looking For Richard' team, headed by Philippa Langley claimed that the University of Leicester had agreed to release the remains once scientific testing had been finished, so that they might be placed in a "prayerful environment", prior to reburial.
 A Catholic site was felt to be appropriate since Richard had been a pre-Reformation (and thereby Catholic) monarch, and had initially been laid to rest in the monastic church of Greyfriars, Leicester.
 In 2014, John Ashdown-Hill, genealogist with Langley's team, told the Leicester Mercury, "The site originally proposed for this was Mount St Bernard's Abbey, which is not far from Leicester.
 This would be a very suitable place for King Richard to lie in peace, surrounded by the prayers of the monks, pending his reinterment."
 The University claimed that this agreement had not been legally binding and declined to release the king's remains, which were finally reinterred in the Anglican Leicester Cathedral, on 26 March 2015.

 In January 2021, it was reported that the bones of two humans had been discovered when part of a wall was moved during construction work on the chapter house of 1860.
 The monastery archives held no record of such an interment and police were called in, but were satisfied that the remains were not connected with any crime.
 The community decided to put back the bones where they had been found and held a simple religious ceremony.